The rise and fall of Britain’s most determined and publicity-hungry moral campaigner and the organisation that she founded.

 The Nationwide Festival of Light’s public high spot were the mass rallies in Trafalgar Square and Hyde Park on September 25th, the former attracting some 45,000 people (though 100,000 had been expected, and figures do not tell us how many of the attendees were protesting against it).
 Whitehouse and Muggeridge spoke – of course they did – alongside Bill Davidson of the Salvation Army, and Whitehouse immediately became the face of the movement.
 In Hyde Park, the main speaker was street evangelist Arthur Blessitt, who had achieved fame for travelling the world carrying a twelve-foot crucifix.
 Blessitt railed against “immoral entertainment and illicit behaviour”, and said that people needed to find a personal relationship with Jesus.

 After this triumphant moment, the Nationwide Festival of Light stumbled.
-No one quite knew what to do next, and the differing factions within the movement all seemed to want different things.
+No one quite knew what to do next, and the various factions within the movement all seemed to want different things.
 Some wanted to simply protest and point the way to a more moral life, while others wanted legislation.
 From the outside, it seems that the organisation somewhat fizzled out of sight after this brief moment in the sun.
 But the NFOL had more impact than people understand.
 Unlike Whitehouse’s NVALA, which concentrated on protesting national organisations like the BBC, the Nationwide Festival of Light understood the power of local action.
 Just as the British Board of Film Censors actively encouraged the Greater London Council to grant London-only certificates to films that the Board had banned – on the dubious basis that London audiences were more sophisticated than the rest of the country – so the NFOL worked on a local basis.
-In fact, they banked on the idea that local councils – which retained the power to override BBFC decisions – would decide that what was fine for London was absolutely not acceptable in their towns, and organised campaigns against many of the more controversial films of the day – Last Tango in Paris, A Clockwork Orange, The Devils and Straw Dogs amongst them.
+In fact, they banked on the idea that local councils – which retained the power to override BBFC decisions – would decide that what was fine for London was absolutely not acceptable in their towns, and organised effective campaigns against many of the more controversial films of the day – Last Tango in Paris, A Clockwork Orange, The Devils and Straw Dogs amongst them.
 All of these films had their national distribution disrupted with local bans – in some cases a handful, in others quite extensive.
 That some councils banned the films without even watching them reveals the joke of the situation, but at the time it was deadly serious, and threatened to undermine the whole purpose of the BBFC – and not in a good way.
 The possibility of local authorities taking control of film censorship without any of the knowledge or nuance that even the BBFC had was something that worried film distributors, the BBFC and the government, all of whom could see the potential for anarchy.
-But censoring films proved exhaustive and, once it became clear that few were as titillating as The Devils, rather boring for councils, and although there would be blips of interest from time to time – and the GLC continued to act as a London-only censorship board until 1976 – most local authorities abandoned their censorial zeal by 1973.
+But censoring films proved exhaustive and – once it became clear that few were as titillating as The Devils – rather boring for councils, and although there would be blips of interest from time to time and the GLC continued to act as a London-only censorship board until 1976, most local authorities had abandoned their new-found censorial zeal by 1973.
 This was helped by the fact that the BBFC was clearly being very strict on sex and violence, and few films were as headline-grabbing as those released between 1971-72.
 The press loves a moral panic, but soon tires of it and moves on to something else.

 The other – ultimately worthless – achievement of the Festival of Light was to inspire Lord Longford’s inquiry into pornography – less an investigation, more an answer (‘porn is bad’) in search of a question.
-The press had a whale of a time following Longford into British cinemas showing X-rated films that he would then storm out of, and over to Denmark, where he felt that he had to take in a live sex show in order to know exactly what it would entail.
+The press had a whale of a time following Longford into British cinemas showing X-rated films that he would then storm out of, and over to Denmark where he felt that he had to take in a live sex show in order to know exactly what it would entail.
 Longford’s commission consisted of the great and the good, including the noted upstanding paragon of morality Jimmy Savile, who called it “a worthy and well-meaning attempt to sanctify Sodom before it’s too late.”

 For Mary Whitehouse, the prospect of sharing the glory with others was an unpleasant one, and she would begin to quietly distance herself from the organisation as the decade progressed.
-She had eagerly taken part in the local campaigns, but was happier working on a national scale.
+She had eagerly taken part in the local campaigns but was happier working on a national scale.
 And she butted heads with the Festival of Light’s new director Raymond Johnson, a man as ambitious as she was.
 Something had to give, and in March 1977, she wrote a lengthy, rambling letter that was part resignation (from an organisation that she wasn’t a part of), part dismissal of their achievements and all egomania – once again, she takes credit for inventing the name and the idea.

 Whitehouse could afford to split from the Festival of Light; it could not afford to lose her.
 Already, it was something of a forgotten organisation and had by now dropped any pretence of being anything other than an evangelical Christian lobby group.
 In 1983, it changed its name to Christian Action Research and Education, or CARE, and continued to promote family values.
 CARE is arguably more powerful than the Nationwide Festival of Light ever was.
 They are widely considered to be responsible for the notorious Section 28, introduced by the Thatcher government to outlaw the promotion of homosexuality; they have been active in promoting Satanic Panic fears; they have promoted gay conversion therapy, and are listed in the UK Parliament’s register of all-party groups as the secretariat of the All-party parliamentary group (APPG) on Prostitution and the Global Sex Trade, a pressure group to encourage “government action to tackle individuals who create demand for sexual services”.
 They are one of the lobby groups invited to respond to government consultations on porn, sex work and other moralistic issues, and were active in the video nasties campaign, helping draft the widely discredited research paper that was used to justify video censorship.
 They remain a malignant influence on society, long after Whitehouse’s NVALA (itself rebadged as Mediawatch-UK) had faded into obscurity and irrelevance.